ericaxsnchz/valensi-travel/README.md

 # valensi-travel
+- Erica Penaflor
-Valensi Travel is a template for a potential travel agency.
-This includes a home screen, services page, and a contacting page.
+- Valensi Travel displays a travel agency website that provides services for any traveler.
+It includes a mission statement, services page, and a contacting page to book with an agent.